MxMoss3/Truth-Table-Generator/README.md

 **Invalid Argument**

-P = Penny wins the race
+P = Penny wins the race,

-Q = Quinton is happy
+Q = Quinton is happy,

-R = Rudy is happy
+R = Rudy is happy,
 S = Sarah wins the race

 If Penny wins the race, Quinton is not happy.
 P > -Q